GeorgeXCV/CS-Notes/grokking-algorithms.md

 A graph with weights is called a weighted graph.
 A graph without weights is called an unweighted graph.

 Dijkstra’s algorithm is used to calculate the shortest path for a weighted graph.

+## Greedy Algorithm
+A greedy algorithm is simple: at each step, pick the optimal move.
+In this case, each time you pick a class, you pick the class that ends the soonest.
+In technical terms: at each step you pick the locally optimal solution, and in the end you’re left with the globally optimal solution.

+Obviously, greedy algorithms don’t always work.
+But they’re simple to write!

+Sometimes, perfect is the enemy of good.
+Sometimes all you need is an algorithm that solves the problem pretty well.
+And that’s where greedy algorithms shine, because they’re simple to write and usually get pretty close.

+## Dynamic Programming
+Dynamic programming starts by solving subproblems and builds up to solving the big problem.

+Every dynamic-programming algorithm starts with a grid.

+Dynamic programming is powerful because it can solve subproblems and use those answers to solve the big problem.
+Dynamic programming only works when each subproblem is discrete—when it doesn’t depend on other subproblems.

+Dynamic programming is useful when you’re trying to optimize something given a constraint.

+## K-nearest Neighbors
+The KNN algorithm is simple but useful!
+If you’re trying to classify something, you might want to try KNN first.

+Suppose you’re Netlix, and you want to build a movie recommendations system for your users.

+You can plot every user on a graph.
+These users are plotted by similarity, so users with similar taste are plotted closer together.
+Suppose you want to recommend movies for Sarah.
+Find the five users closest to her.

+Once you have this graph, building a recommendations system is easy.
+If X likes a movie, recommend it to Sarah.

+Suppose you’re comparing Netlix users, instead.
+You need some way to graph the users.
+So, you need to convert each user to a set of coordinates, just as you did for fruit.

+Once you can graph users, you can measure the distance between them.
+Here’s how you can convert users into a set of numbers.
+When users sign up for Netlix, have them rate some categories of movies based on how much they like those categories.
+For each user, you now have a set of ratings!

+These are the two basic things you’ll do with KNN—classiication and regression:
+• Classiication = categorization into a group
+• Regression = predicting a response (like a number)